Advertisement

 Certified nurse practitioner Kimberly Slocombe, CNP, explains just what an athletic cup can do for active youth.

-Athletic cups are historically worn by people with testicles because they hang outside of the body and are left vulnerable to impact.
-But anyone who plays high-contact sports, regardless of their sex assigned at birth, can wear groin protection every time they play if they’re worried about injury.
+Athletic cups are historically worn by boys to protect their testicles because they hang outside of the body and are left vulnerable to impact.
+But anyone who plays high-contact sports, regardless of their sex recorded at birth, can wear groin protection every time they play if they’re worried about injury.

 “Cups lower the risk of injuries by protecting the groin from an impact with a ball, puck or another person,” says Slocombe.